lkno0705/ContentRecommendationForE-LearningSeminar/presentation-1/presentation_script.md

 - Uses the target item profile $R_{vu}$ and target user profile $R_{uv}$ to predict the rating the target user $u$ would assign to the target item $v$
 - It uses Generalized Matrix Factorization (GMF) which is a generalization of Matrix Factorization that uses neural networks with sigmoid activations.
 - To be precise: $R(u,v) = R_{uv} \odot R_{vu}$, where $\odot$ denotes the element-wise product of the vectors, $\hat{r}_{u,v} = \sigma(WR(u,v) + b)$, where $\hat{r}_{u,v}$ denotes the predicted rating
-- This approach allows the model to learn a variant of Matrix Factorization that isn't uniform, in other words, it can assign different weights to different latent dimensions
+- This approach allows the model to learn a variant of Matrix Factorization that isn't uniform, in other words, it can assign different weights to different latent dimensions of the user-item vector $R(u,v)$

 ### Strengths and Weaknesses of the architecture